AQuA is formally accountable to its Board which meets on a quarterly basis.

 In 2015, Elaine was awarded a CBE for services to nursing in the Queen's Birthday Honours List.

-Director of Nursing and Governance, 5 Boroughs Partnership NHS Foundation Trust
+Director of Nursing and Governance, North West Boroughs Healthcare NHS Foundation Trust

 Director of Finance, NHS England (Cheshire & Merseyside)